 Many people dislike the idea of allowing loved ones to live in assisted living facilities.
 Family members themselves might have made several requests not to be moved to a nursing facility.
 This may have led to promises never to make this decision.
 It is noble to keep the commitments we make in life, but kept promises do not guarantee good results.

 Sometimes, it becomes necessary to break that pledge to ensure individuals get the best possible care.
 If you find yourself constantly trying to remember that you made such a promise, you are probably nearing the point to let go and make an objective decision.

 Have you driven by Rocky Mountain Assisted Living or other facilities a few times just to see what they look like?
 Have you visited with a friend in a nursing home to see them but also to get a feel for their living arrangements?
 What about asking friends with parents and grandparents in facilities about how well they are treated?
 These are all signs that you might be ready to make a big decision.

-Before you do, we invite you to take a tour of our facilities.
+Before you do, we invite you to take a tour of our facilities, like our Lakewood assisted living facility.
 Bring other close relatives along who might wish to see how the family member would spend the days there.
 Not ready to schedule a tour, but you’re brimming with questions?
 That’s okay too.
 Give us a call at 303-671-5251.